Kuadrant/limitador/doc/server/configuration.md

 ## Command line configuration

-The preferred way of starting and configuring the Limitador instance is using the command line:
+The preferred way of starting and configuring the Limitador server is using the command line:

 ```
 USAGE: